-We’ve all been there: A friend betrays you by talking behind your back, a spouse does something that hurts you deeply, someone you helped won’t return the favor when you’re in need, a workmate tries to move up the ladder by making you look bad —and the list goes on and on.
+We’ve all been there.
+A friend betrays you by talking ill of you behind your back, a spouse does something that hurts you deeply, someone you helped will not return the favor when you are in need, a workmate tries to move up the ladder by making you look bad —and the list goes on and on.

 Let’s look at the proverb again, Do not say “I will repay evil”; wait for the Lord.
-So God recognizes that someone has done you wrong—that’s why it’s called evil, but he tells us through this proverb to refrain and wait.
-It should go without saying that we must forgive that person—then let God make it right for us.
+So God recognizes that someone has done you wrong—that is why it’s called evil, but He tells us through this proverb to refrain and wait.
+It should go without saying that we must forgive that person then let God make it right for us.

-God does want to make it right; he wants to satisfy that need for justice, that’s his part.
+God does want to make it right; He wants to satisfy that need for justice, that’s His part.
 Our part is to forgive and wait.
 If we return evil for evil we make matters worse, and we will certainly reap more evil.
-Let’s calm down and let God handle it, and he won’t let us down.
+Let us remain calm and let God handle it, He will not let us down.
 He will choose the time to make it right for you and trust me all things do work out for good for those who love and trust God.